 Further reading on things to do in the Kootenays

 - The Stunning Hike to the Kokanee Glacier Cabin

-- Logden Lodge: Private Luxury in the Kootenay Mountains
+- Logden Lodge: Private Luxury in the Kootenays

-- What you’ll want to do if you have 24 Hours in Nelson, BC
+- 10 Things You’ll Want to do in Nelson, BC

 Thank you to Kootenay Rockies Tourism and local sponsors for hosting me.